Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Pittsburgh Style Steak: One of the oldest ways to eat a grilled steak is called Black and Blue, or Pittsburgh style.
+One of the oldest ways to eat a grilled steak is called Black and Blue, or Pittsburgh style.
 You can achieve it by charring the outside while maintaining a rare to medium-rare internal temperature, or blue steak.

-I’m actually not too fond of the Pittsburgh style steak because it’s just a bit too charred for my linking.
-However when I used to work in the restaurant industry we would get a request for 3 to 4 of these a night they are that popular.
-It’s actually quite weird tasting as it has this overly charred well done shoe leathery taste on the outside but then a delicate full flavored rare taste in the center.
+I’m actually not too fond of the Pittsburgh style steak because it’s just a bit too charred for my liking.
+However, when I used to work in the restaurant industry we would get a request for 3 to 4 of these a night they are that popular.
+It’s actually quite weird tasting as it has this overly charred well-done shoe leathery taste on the outside but then a delicate full-flavored rare taste in the center.

-How to make a Black and Blue Steak:
+How to Make Black and Blue Steak

-If you are using a rather lean cut of meat like a filet mignon then your absolutely best option is going to be butter.
-The only issue is that butter cooks really quickly, especially on the grill, so you are going to need quite a bit of it or to help prolong the melting process make sure it is completely frozen.
+If you are using a rather lean cut of meat like a filet mignon then your absolute best option is going to be butter.
+The only issue is that butter cooks really quickly, especially on the grill, so you are going to need quite a bit of it or to help prolong the melting process to make sure it is completely frozen.
 In the same manner where you would put the meat fat around and on the steak, you want to put the butter all around it and on it.
 This will make some crazy huge flames and will certainly black and blue your steak!

 So here’s what I’ve heard to be true.
-When the steel industry up in Pittsburgh was absolutely booming the workers would bring cuts of meat to work to cook and eat, since there was nothing but hot metal around.
+When the steel industry up in Pittsburgh was absolutely booming the workers would bring cuts of meat to work to cook and eat since there was nothing but hot metal around.
 Some of the surfaces of metal could get up to 1800° right out of the fire and would help these workers steak get an incredibly dark sear in only a matter of a minute or so while remaining rare in the center.
-I’m not sure if this Pittsburgh style steak story is true but I sure hope it is because how clever!
+I’m not sure if this Pittsburgh-style steak story is true but I sure hope it is because how clever!

 If you’re looking for a really tasty black and blue steak Pittsburgh style then check out this recipe for Black and Blue Steak by the one and only Emeril Lagasse!